 38 Cowdy Street

 Upcoming community meeting dates are posted on the right side of this page, under Key Dates.
-Questions about the current Adelaide Street Shelter operations or the wind down plan for the site can be shared using the question tool below.
+Questions can be shared using the question tool below.
 Staff will aggregate questions by theme and respond through the frequently asked questions section of this project page.

 Meeting notes, presentations, council reports and news releases will be shared through the links and related documents section of this project page.